Separation axiom: Preliminary definitions

 Before we define the separation axioms themselves, we give concrete meaning to the concept of separated sets (and points) in topological spaces.
 (Separated sets are not the same as separated spaces, defined in the next section.)

 The separation axioms are about the use of topological means to distinguish disjoint sets and distinct points.
 It's not enough for elements of a topological space to be distinct (that is, unequal); we may want them to be topologically distinguishable.
 Similarly, it's not enough for subsets of a topological space to be disjoint; we may want them to be separated (in any of various ways).
 The separation axioms all say, in one way or another, that points or sets that are distinguishable or separated in some weak sense must also be distinguishable or separated in some stronger sense.

 Let X be a topological space.
 Then two points x and y in X are topologically distinguishable if they do not have exactly the same neighbourhoods (or equivalently the same open neighbourhoods); that is, at least one of them has a neighbourhood that is not a neighbourhood of the other (or equivalently there is an open set that one point belongs to but the other point does not).
 That is, at least one of the points does not belong to the other's closure.

 Two points x and y are separated if each of them has a neighbourhood that is not a neighbourhood of the other; that is, neither belongs to the other's closure.
-More generally, two subsets A and B of X are separated if each is disjoint from the other's closure.
-(The closures themselves do not have to be disjoint.)
+More generally, two subsets A and B of X are separated if each is disjoint from the other's closure, though the closures themselves do not have to be disjoint.
+Equivalently, each subset is included in an open set disjoint from the other subset.
 All of the remaining conditions for separation of sets may also be applied to points (or to a point and a set) by using singleton sets.
 Points x and y will be considered separated, by neighbourhoods, by closed neighbourhoods, by a continuous function, precisely by a function, if and only if their singleton sets {x} and {y} are separated according to the corresponding criterion.